mohdanas-2002/nodes/README.md

-Objective :
+Objective :<br>
 Automate the process of testing, building, and deploying a Node.js web app with GitHub Actions.
-Use DockerHub for deploying Docker images.
+Use DockerHub for deploying Docker images.<br>

-Pre-requisites :
+Pre-requisites :<br>
- Create a GitHub repository and push your Node.js app code there.
+ Create a GitHub repository and push your Node.js app code there.<br>
- Ensure you have a DockerHub account to push your Docker images.
+ Ensure you have a DockerHub account to push your Docker images.<br>
- A sample app to demonstrate the process.
+ A sample app to demonstrate the process.<br>
- Create a  at the root of your project to containerize the application.
+ Create a  at the root of your project to containerize the application.<br>

-Steps to Set Up the CI/CD Pipeline :
+Steps to Set Up the CI/CD Pipeline :<br>

-Create a Workflow File :
+Create a Workflow File :<br>
- Inside your GitHub repository, navigate to main.yml .
+ Inside your GitHub repository, navigate to main.yml .<br>
- Create a file named main.yml :
+ Create a file named main.yml : <br>

         name: CI/CD Pipeline